 In addition, Kepler also explained the formation of images when seen through very small apertures, such as pinholes, and supplied the first articulation of an inverse square law that relates to the intensity of the illumination of objects.

 Apart from being known as an expert observer and a maker of excellent telescopes, the most important discovery made by Herschel was the existence of infrared radiation, through the use of a prism and three common mercury-filled thermometers.

 In addition, Herschel discovered the planet Uranus in 1781, but the name he proposed for his discovery Georgium Sidus, or George’s Star, after his patron, King George III, was rejected in favor of the name we know today.
-Not discouraged, Herschel went on to discover several satellites of both Saturn and Uranus, that some stars exist in binary systems, and made unsuccessful attempts to map the shape of the Milky Way Galaxy.
-Sir William Herschel is also remembered for the catalogues of stars he compiled such as The Catalogue of Nebulae and Clusters of Stars, which was published in 1786.
+Not discouraged, Herschel went on to discover several satellites of both Saturn and Uranus, that some stars exist in binary systems, and also made unsuccessful attempts to map the shape of the Milky Way Galaxy.
+In addition, Sir William Herschel is remembered for the catalogs of stars he compiled such as The Catalogue of Nebulae and Clusters of Stars, which was published in 1786.

 Pierre-Simon Laplace (1749 – 1827)

 Apart from fixing the masses of Jupiter, Saturn, and Uranus, and publishing many differential equations that described planetary orbits and tides, Laplace was the first to postulate the theory that the solar system was formed from a large, flattened disc, which was only comparatively recently proven to be the case.
 Furthermore, Laplace successfully applied probability theory to errors in astronomical observations, and the French mathematician was also the first person to propose the idea of black holes.